Sitting for long periods can wreak havoc on your back, says

 Extend the opposite arm and leg.
 Repeat ten times each.

-Good for: Core muscles, which are linked to back strength.
+Core muscles, which are linked to back strength.

 This article appears in the June 2013 issue of The Washingtonian.